FeatureBaseDB/www/content/blog/adding-rle-support.md

 +++
 <!-- red overlay added directly to banner image -->

 Pilosa is built on our 64-bit implementation of [Roaring bitmaps](http://roaringbitmap.org/), generally accepted as the best approach to compressed storage+computation for arbitrary bitsets.
 Until recently, our Roaring package was missing one important feature - [run-length encoded](https://en.wikipedia.org/wiki/Run-length_encoding) (RLE) sets!
-With full RLE support added in the upcoming v0.5.0 release, we wanted to share some details about its implementation.
+With full RLE support added in an upcoming release, we wanted to share some details about its implementation.

 <!--more-->

+(Update 2017/08/04: We released v0.5.0, without RLE support.
+It's still coming soon, but we wanted to smoke out a few tricky bugs before merging it.)

 ### Roaring Basics